Heat Recovery Ventilation

 - Product details

-They are also the best system for airtight homes.
-Most ventilation systems in New Zealand are positive pressure systems where the fresh air displaces the stale moisture laden air through gaps around windows, doors, light fittings etc. Download our positive pressure systems factsheet here.
+In older homes, most ventilation systems in New Zealand are positive pressure systems where the fresh air displaces the stale moisture laden air through gaps around windows, doors, light fittings etc.

 Finance & Funding

 We have financial support available to make installing ventilation systems in your home more affordable.